Skip to main content

 Best for Smart Tariffs: Ohme Home Pro (£535)

-The Ohme Home Pro connects directly to smart energy tariffs and automatically charges at the cheapest rates.
-For EV6 owners on Octopus Go or similar tariffs, the per-session cost tracking helps you see exactly how much each charge costs.
+The Ohme Home Pro talks directly to smart tariffs and schedules itself to the cheapest slots.
+On Octopus Go or similar, the per-session cost tracking makes it obvious what each charge actually cost.

 Full review →